btelwy/awesome-romhacking/README.md

 ## Consoles
 ### Game Boy
 ### Game Boy Advance
-* [GBATEK](https://problemkaputt.de/gbatek.htm) - A technical description of the GBA's hardware and software.
-If it's not here, you probably won't need to know it.
+* [GBATEK](https://problemkaputt.de/gbatek.htm) - More than everything you'll need to know about the hardware and software of the GBA, DS, and (to an extent) the 3DS.
-* [FAST6196's GBA and DS Romhacking Guide (2016 Edition)](https://github.com/btelwy/awesome-romhacking/blob/main/Media/romhacking2016.pdf) - A thorough overview of GBA romhacking with helpful examples.
+* [FAST6196's GBA and DS Romhacking Guide (2016 Edition)](https://github.com/btelwy/awesome-romhacking/blob/main/Media/romhacking2016.pdf) - A thorough overview of GBA and DS romhacking with helpful examples.
 ### Nintendo Entertainment System
 ### Nintendo 3DS
-* [GBATEK](https://problemkaputt.de/gbatek.htm) - Contains limited technical information of the 3DS' hardware and software.
 ### Nintendo 64
 ### Nintendo DS
-* [GBATEK](https://problemkaputt.de/gbatek.htm) - Also a technical description of the DS's hardware and software.
-Almost always more than comprehensive enough.
-* [FAST6196's GBA and DS Romhacking Guide (2016 Edition)](https://github.com/btelwy/awesome-romhacking/blob/main/Media/romhacking2016.pdf) - A thorough overview of DS romhacking with helpful examples.
 ### Nintendo GameCube
 ### PlayStation
 ### PlayStation 2